DOI10.47051/CUFU1599

 Etymology: The name Dipsas comes from the Greek dipsa (=thirst)8 and probably refers to the fact that the bite of these snakes was believed to cause intense thirst.
 The specific epithet jamespetersi honors American herpetologist James A. Peters (1922–1972), in recognition of his contributions to expanding the knowledge on Neotropical reptiles, particularly those of Ecuador.1,3

-See it in the wild: Shrubland Snail-eating Snakes are recorded rarely, usually no more than once every few months at any given locality.
+See it in the wild: Shrubland Snail-eating Snakes are rarely recorded, usually no more than once every few months at any given locality.
 However, there are some areas, like along the Vilcabamba–Palanda road and in the vicinity of the towns Nabón and Oña, where individuals are seen more frequently.
 These primarily terrestrial snakes may be spotted as they cross trails and roads in areas of highland shrubland, especially around sunset.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.